mk-relax/ottomator-agents/crawl4AI-agent/README.md

 3. Set up Row Level Security policies

 In Supabase, do this by going to the "SQL Editor" tab and pasting in the SQL into the editor there.
 Then click "Run".
+Note: I you use an embedding other than "text-embedding-3-small", update the dimensions (1536) accordingly.

 ### Crawl Documentation